tzebrowski/ObdGraphs/README.md

 ## Features

-* Native support for the Alfa Romeo engines like 1.75TBI (Giulietta, 159) and 2.0 GME (Giulia, Stelvio).
+* Native support for the Alfa Romeo engines
+** `1.75 TBI` (Giulietta, 159)
+** `2.0 GME` (Giulia, Stelvio)

 * Supports WIFI and Bluetooth ELM327 compatible adapters
 * Recordings -  The application saves all user trips on the storage.
 At any time user can open it and check telemetry collected in the past.
 * Configurable views -  The application offers few different kind of gauges which can visualize telemetry in the real-time, e.g: Boost, MAF, OIL temp
-* Vehicle Profiles - The application allows to create configurable vehicle profiles which can contains vehicle specific type settings.
+* Vehicle profiles - The application allows to create configurable vehicle profiles which can contains vehicle specific type settings.
-  At this moment application brings following profiles which works out-of-box for: Giulia 2.0 GME and Giulietta 1.75 TBI engines.

 ## Views